gopi-suvanam/scribbler/DOCS.md

 These shortcuts are global
 - Alt-R/Option-R: Run all the cells
 - Ctrl-G: Import from/Push to GitHub
-- Ctrl-S: Download the jsnb to local machine
+- Ctrl-S: Save the notebook to the browser
 - Ctrl-O: Load a jsnb from local machine

 ## Exporting-Importing